dortania/OpenCore-Install-Guide/AMD/AMD-USB-map.md

 ```
 > How do I know which ports are 2.0 and which are 3.0?

-Well the easiest way is grabing a USB 2.0  and USB 3.0 device, then write down which ports are are what type.
+Well the easiest way is grabbing a USB 2.0  and USB 3.0 device, then write down which ports are are what type from obsering IOReg.

 Now lets take this section: